TUDelft-PRIME-Books/Linear-Algebra/Chapter6/EigenvaluesEigenvectors.md

 $$

-We conclude that $A+2I$ has rank 2, thus the nulspace of $A+2I$ has dimension 1.
-From the row reduced form we read off that the nulspace contains all multiples of the vector
+We conclude that $A+2I$ has rank 2, thus the null space of $A+2I$ has dimension 1.
+From the row reduced form we read off that the null space contains all multiples of the vector
 $\vect{v} = \begin{bmatrix} 0 \\ 2 \\ -1\end{bmatrix}$.
 These then are exactly the eigenvectors for the eigenvalue $\lambda = -2$.
 Well, strictly speaking we should exclude the multiple $0\vect{v}$, as an eigenvector by definition is not the zero vector.
 As a check: